 - 3. Installments: Commence installment payments at any time after your employment termination date. - 4.
-Deferral: Defer receipt of payments until you reach age 72 (701⁄2 if you reached age 70 in 2019), when Required Minimum Distribution (RMD) must begin per IRS requirements.
+Deferral: Defer receipt of payments until you reach age 73, as of 2023 (or 75 if born in 1960 or later), when Required Minimum Distribution (RMD) must begin per IRS requirements.